ckeditor/ckeditor5/packages/ckeditor5-heading/docs/features/headings.md

 * {@link features/basic-styles Basic font styles} &ndash; The essentials, like **bold**, *italic* and others.
 * {@link features/title Document title} &ndash; Clearly divide your content into a title and body.
 * {@link features/indent Block indentation}  &ndash; Set indentation for text blocks such as paragraphs or lists.
-* {@link features/lists Lists}  &ndash; Organize your content better with ordered and unordered list you can style.
+* {@link features/lists Lists}  &ndash; Organize your content better with ordered and unordered lists you can style.
 * {@link features/remove-format Remove format} &ndash; Easily clean basic text formatting.
-* {@link features/autoformat Autoformatting} &ndash; Add formatting elements as you type with Markdown code.
+* {@link features/autoformat Autoformatting} &ndash; Add formatting elements (such as headings) as you type with Markdown code.

 ## Configuration

 ### Configuring heading levels

-It is, of course, possible to configure which heading levels the editor should support and how they should be named in the Headings dropdown.
+You can configure which heading levels the editor will support and how they should be named in the Headings dropdown.
 Use the {@link module:heading/heading~HeadingConfig#options `heading.options`} configuration option to do so.

 For example, the following editor will support only two levels of headings &mdash; `<h1>` and `<h2>`: